 Georgia Tech edges Florida State 16-13

+Jordan Mason also ran 14 times for 55 yards, including a 19-yard touchdown run, as Georgia Tech won its fourth straight regular-season game in the series with Florida State.

+“I’m just so proud of the men that are in this organization,” Collins said.
+“Poured their hearts out.”

-Sims completed 24 of 35 passes and had two costly interceptions but the Jacksonville, Florida, native also ran for 64 yards and helped guide Georgia Tech to the season-opening win.
+Sims completed 24 of 35 passes and had two costly interceptions but he also ran for a team-leading 64 yards and helped guide Georgia Tech to the season-opening win.
+The Jacksonville, Fla., native backed off his pledge to Florida State just days after Mike Norvell was hired in December 2019.

-Jordan Mason also ran 14 times for 55 yards, including a 19-yard touchdown run.
+It was a disappointing start for Norvell, who had won all four of his season openers at Memphis and had energized the fan base after the Seminoles suffered back-to-back losing seasons.

+While Sims tossed two first-half interceptions, he helped the Yellow Jackets rally from a 10-0 halftime deficit.

+“First half we made a lot of mistakes, I had a lot of mistakes,” Sims said.
+“We were driving the ball good but couldn’t finish.
+At halftime we locked in.
+We told ourselves we have to cut out the silly mistakes, go out there and execute.”

+The Yellow Jackets gradually pulled even and Florida State’s James Blackman was sacked and fumbled at the Seminoles’ 15, setting up Georgia Tech with a prime opportunity to go ahead.
+Jude Kelley had two field-goal attempts and one extra-point attempt blocked, but the freshman connected on the 32-yarder with 8:56 to go for the winning margin.

-The Seminoles used defense and special teams to stay in the game.
+The Seminoles used defense and special teams to stay in the game but lost a season opener for the fourth straight year.
 Cornerback Asante Samuel had two interceptions and two pass break-ups for Florida State.
 Marvin Wilson blocked a pair of field-goal attempts, while Janarius Robinson blocked an extra-point attempt.

 The Seminoles had a pair of fourth-down chances on their last two drives but fell short.
-Blackman looked for Tamorrion Terry on the last fourth-down play but the pass was into the ground in front of the Seminoles’ top receiver.
+Blackman looked for Tamorrion Terry on the last fourth-down play with under two minutes left but the pass was into the ground in front of the Seminoles’ top receiver.

+“We did good things with the blocked kicks,” Norvell said.
+“But collectively as a football team we were not consistent enough.
+We missed out on some opportunities to get them off the field.
+Had some miscommunication and things that we just absolutely can’t have in all phases.
+Had some critical penalties, some dropped passes, obviously three turnovers.”

 A NEW-LOOK OFFENSE

 Jeff Sims’ 24 completions are the most by a Georgia Tech quarterback since Reggie Ball had 27 vs. Duke on Nov.
 8, 2003.
-The Yellow Jackets, who are in Year Two under coach Geoff Collins, are making a transition from the option to a spread offense.
+The Yellow Jackets are making a transition from the option to a spread offense.

 DISTANCED ATTENDANCE